 "All marketing activities are likely to be affected by the GDPR in one way or another – that much is obvious," said Oksana Chyketa, marketing specialist at Albacross.
 "That said, we see GDPR having an exceptionally large impact when it comes to email marketing."

 "Organize a full information audit and review the existing data you have, paying particular attention to where this data came from and who you're sharing it with," said Chyketa.
-"If you've been marketing to an email list that you obtained using methods that are noncompliant [with] GDPR, you should no longer reach out to individuals on this list, unless they've double-opted into your communications."
+"If you've been marketing to an email list that you obtained using methods that are noncompliant [with] GDPR, you should no longer reach out to individuals on this list, unless they've double-opted in to your communications."